-Non-recourse loans are offered by a variety of lenders across the country.
-The term simply means that the borrower is not held personally liable for the full value of the loan, so lenders are restricted in the ways they can pursue repayment.
+A variety of lenders across the country offer non-recourse loans.
+The term simply means that the borrower is not held personally liable for the full value of the loan, so lenders are restricted in how they can pursue repayment.

-High Rise Financial is a credible, respected, authorized lender of pre-settlement legal funding that is non-recourse in nature.
-We provide clients with pending personal injury lawsuits the funds they need to get them through the uncertain time during which their attorney negotiates with the at-fault party who caused their injuries.
+High Rise Financial is a credible, respected, authorized lender of pre-settlement legal funding that is non-recourse.
+We provide clients with pending personal injury lawsuits the funds they need to get them through the uncertain time their attorney negotiates with the at-fault party who caused their injuries.
 Then, once they receive compensation, the injured person simply pays us back out of that compensation package.